-Whether it's their purchase history, conversations, or contact and company information - CRM enables ultra-personalised communication with all your customers.
-The solution enables you to feel recognised by your company.
+Whether it's their purchase history, conversations, or contact and company information - CRM enables ultra-personalized communication with all your customers.
+The solution enables you to feel recognized by your company.
 With an up-to-date CRM, you'll get all the information you need to renew purchases and extend Customer Lifetime Value.

 An Integrated CRM tool should also be able to track details of customers' preferences and purchase history.
 This allows companies to tailor their offerings based on what they know about each customer.
 This can help you make more money in several ways:

 - You will be able to identify your best-performing products or services.

 - You will know which services/products are most popular with your target audience.

 - You will know which marketing campaigns are most effective for you.